edbranaganharris-lang/all-sky-camera-calibration-pipeline/README.md

 # all-sky-camera-calibration-pipeline
-Computational lens distortion correction pipeline for an all-sky camera, developed as a final year astrophysics project at the University of Bristol.
+Multi-stage computational lens distortion correction pipeline for an all-sky camera.

+Developed as a final year astrophysics project at the University of Bristol, PHYS30034 Research Project in Physics.
+Mark yet to be released.